Tomita Tsunejirō: Early life

 As the earliest student at the Kodokan, Tomita was known as Tsunejiro Yamada.
 He was adopted by a family named Tomita and his name was therefore changed.
 He entered the Kodokan in June 1882 as an uchi deshi or live-in student at the recommendation of Jigoro Kano's father.
 He became Kano's usual training partner.
 Although he was the least physically gifted of Kano's earlier students, he was dedicated and strong-willed.

 Tomita had his first match on behalf of Kodokan in 1884, when Tomita was challenged by Hansuke Nakamura of Ryoi Shinto-ryu during a Tenjin Shinyo-ryu dojo opening in which they were both guests.
 A police instructor and a man of large size, Nakamura was nicknamed the "Demon Slayer" and considered the toughest man in Japan.
-As he was much heavier and more experimented than Tomita, Nakamura dared him to fight, believing himself to be superior.
+As he was much heavier and more experienced than Tomita, Nakamura dared him to fight, believing himself to be superior.
 However, as soon as the match started, Tomita immediately scored a tomoe nage, and he repeated the technique two more times before his still shocked opponent managed to block it.
 Nakamura further blocked an ouchi gari and attempted to counterattack, but then Tomita performed a hiza guruma and locked a juji-jime on the ground, making Nakamura pass out.
 Tomita was hailed by the spectators and heralded as a hero due to his victory.